-During the period from inception through September 30, 2012, we were capitalized with a \$500,000 cash contribution by Altisource which is reflected in the cash provided by financing activities in the accompanying statement of cash flows.
-During the same period we made related party advances to Altisource of \$119,001.
-As of November 15, 2012, all related party advances were paid off and the Company has \$500,000 of cash.
+As of June 30, 2012, we were capitalized with a \$500,000 cash contribution by Altisource which is reflected in the cash provided by financing activities in the accompanying statement of cash flows.
 Immediately prior to the Separation, Altisource intends to make an additional cash contribution of approximately \$4.5 million to us.
 This contribution provides the necessary funding for our \$2 million contemplated investment in the voting common stock of NewSource.
 Residential intends to invest in the non-voting preferred stock of NewSource.
+AAMC and Residential will be the only owners of NewSource.